phunware/maas-alerts-android-sdk/README.md

 Documentation
 ------------

-MaaSCore documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+MaaS Alerts documentation is included in the Documents folder in the repository as both HTML and as a .jar.
 You can also find the latest documentation here: http://phunware.github.io/maas-alerts-android-sdk/